TecXCTO/ros/README.md

-#ROS
+# <b> ROS

-"ROS" most commonly refers to the Robot Operating System, an open-source framework and collection of software tools used to build complex robot applications.
+#"ROS" most commonly refers to the Robot Operating System, an open-source framework and collection of software tools used to build complex robot applications.

 1. Robot Operating System (Robotics)
 Despite its name, ROS is not a traditional operating system (like Windows) but rather a middleware or SDK that sits on top of an OS (usually Linux) to manage hardware and software communication.